AdobeDocs/document-cloud-learn.en/help/sign/develop/gigasign.md

 1. Click **[!UICONTROL Group]** or **[!UICONTROL Account]**, whichever you see at the top.

-1. Type “Access tokens” in the search field on the left side of the screen.
+1. Type "Access tokens" in the search field on the left side of the screen.

-1. Press the “+” icon on the right side.
+1. Press the "+" icon on the right side.

 1. Create a key with the scopes needed (User_Read, Agreement_Read, Agreement_Write, Agreement_Send, Library_Read).